The Best Flax Milk

 Ingredients

 Add the flaxseed to a high-speed food processor/blender.
-Pour in the water and blend for a moment (ideally 10-20 seconds).
+Pour in the water and blend.

 The flaxseed milk is ready.
 Store in a glass bottle in the fridge for 3-5 days.

 • Sweetener: I like to stick to natural unrefined sugars like maple syrup, agave, or Medjool dates.
 Everyone’s sweet tooth is slightly different, so I’d suggest starting with 1/2 tbsp of any liquid sweetener or 2-3 Medjool dates.
-You can then increase the amounts from there if needed.
+You can then increase the amounts to your taste.

-• Spices: Vanilla extract ( I use homemade), Cinnamon, nutmeg etc. can all work towards turning dairy-free milk from being somewhat bland to becoming almost addictive.
-Try 1/4 tsp to begin with and increase, if needed.
+• Spices: Vanilla extract, cinnamon, nutmeg, etc., can all help turn dairy-free milk from somewhat bland to almost addictive.
+Try 1/4 tsp to begin with and increase if needed.

-• As with all my plant-based milks, I can’t not suggest adding Cacao powder for a delicious chocolate milk variety.
+• Cacao powder: As with all my plant-based milk, I definitely suggest adding cacao powder for a delicious chocolate milk variety.

 5 from 20 votes